mrets/simple_certs/README.md

 * hit Certificate Quantity / transfer endpoint with an organization_id parameter of 2
 * hit Certificate Quantity / cancel_transfer endpoint

-## Exercises

-Below are three exercises that detail changes to this system. **Pick one to work on** and devote about two hours to it.
-You can use any tools to work on it including LLMs.
-Be prepared to explain your design decisions and implentation details.

-### Exercise #1

-Add a transaction log to this system that tracks the movement and modifications of certificate quantities so that there is enough information to recreate the certificate quantity's state given the system's intital state and the transaction log.
-Also make sure that all transactions to the system are performed serially in the face of concurent API requests.

-### Exercise #2

-Since integrity is such an important part of this system, here are a set of constraints that need to be true in this system:
-* generation dates must always be adjacent for a given generator, for example these generations are
-  valid:
-  * 2025/1/1 - 2025/1/31
-  * 2025/2/1 - 2025/2/28
-  * 2025/3/1 - 2025/3/31
-  * removing the middle generation would make these invalid
-* certificates can never be duplicated
-* certificate quantities quantities must sum up to the certificate that they are derived from

-Identify invariants that should always be true in the system and implement mechanisms to make sure that the system state is always correct.

-### Exercise #3

-The design in the system currently is that each generator represents one fuel (wind or solar), but in the real world, some generators have one electric meter for combined wind / solar farm.
-When submitting generation, it should generate one certificate/certificate quantity pair for each fuel.
-The user when submitting generation should also submit theh quantities for each fuel of the fuel mix to determine the quantities for the certificates created.

 ## Component versions

 This uses ruby 3.3.9 and rails 8.0.2.